 Lisianthus flowers like a constant nutrient stream to produce well-branched plants with abundant blossoms.
-Choose a flower fertilizer with 1 ½ times the amount of potassium as nitrogen, and apply it according to package directions throughout the growing season.
+Choose a flower fertilizer with 1 1/2 times the amount of potassium as nitrogen, and apply it according to package directions throughout the growing season.

-Cut the stems back to the basal rosette of foliage after the plants initial bloom.
-Then, give your plants all the pampering they crave: for the lisianthus, this means thorough weeding, regular irrigation, and fertilizing.
+Cut the stems back to the basal rosette of foliage after the plants' initial bloom.
+Then, give your plants all the pampering they crave: This means thorough weeding, regular irrigation, and fertilizing.
 By mid-September, you should be harvesting new blooms to pretty up your fall bouquets.

-Lisianthus flowers expand the range of early season bloomers, adding to pansies, snapdragons, and violets in the spring landscape.
+Lisianthus flowers expand the range of early-season bloomers, adding to pansies, snapdragons, and violets in the spring landscape.
 Buy mature plants as soon as they are available to provide blooms while you wait for your cosmos and zinnia seeds to grow.

 Grow the dwarf varieties of lisianthus in containers for your deck and patio.
 The delicate appearance of lisianthus plants seems at home in the cottage garden, alongside other English classics like scented stock and delphiniums.

 Most lisianthus plants bloom best in early summer, although an increasing number of cultivars are being introduced that continue to bloom through the hottest summer months.